Paddy-Pride/Financial-Sales-Intelligence-AI-Model-FIS/README.md

-An AI for financial sales prediction trained using Microsoft Financial Dataset This is the link to the app;  https://akgsr8mbxkjbjcz24ulkvk.streamlit.app/
+An AI Machine Learning model for financial sales prediction trained using Microsoft Financial Dataset.
+This is the link to the app;  https://akgsr8mbxkjbjcz24ulkvk.streamlit.app/